What is Winter Maintenance?

 Where do we treat?

-Gritting Map is currently undergoing maintenance and is currently unavailable (At the bottom of this page are files containing Gritted Roads and Grit Bin locations)
+Our gritting map is currently undergoing maintenance and is currently unavailable.
+(At the bottom of this page are files containing information about gritted roads and grit bin locations.)

 How are decisions made?